-glucose Blood levels raised are when oligosaccharides are hydrolyzed to monosaccharides by enzymes like $\alpha$ -glucosidase and $\alpha$ -amylase (Panigrahy et al. 2021).
+Blood glucose levels are raised when oligosaccharides are hydrolyzed to monosaccharides by enzymes like α -glucosidase and α -amylase (Panigrahy et al. 2021).
 Terpenoids (monoterpenes, diterpenes, sesquiterpenes, and triterpenes) from Pleurotus spp.
-(Asrafuzzaman et al. 2018), Laetiporus sulphurous (Kolundzic et al. 2016), Tremella fuciformis (Ma et al. 2021) and Ganoderma lucidum (Patel et al. 2021) are thought to possess an α-glucosidase inhibitory activity that hinders the production of monosaccharide molecules and facilitates the formation of glycogen in the liver and muscle.
+(Asrafuzzaman et al. 2018), Laetiporus sulphurous (Kolundzic et al. 2016), Tremella fuciformis (Ma et al. 2021) and Ganoderma lucidum (Patel et al. 2021) are thought to possess an α -glucosidase inhibitory activity that hinders the production of monosaccharide molecules and facilitates the formation of glycogen in the liver and muscle.